Skip to main content

 But why have the changes been made?

-This article will explore differences in the new regulations and their scientific basis, and will also examine the impact on food manufacturers and discuss potential substitutes for legacy smoke products.
+This article will explore differences in the new regulations and their scientific basis, and will also examine the impact on food manufacturers and discuss potential substitutes for previously permitted smoke products.

-By understanding these new rules and how to use alternatives, NPDers and industry professionals can continue to incorporate the smoky notes consumers love, whilst complying with the latest EU law.
+By understanding the new rules, NPDers and industry professionals can continue to incorporate the smoky notes consumers love, whilst complying with the latest EU law.

 Overview of EU Regulations on Smoke Flavourings

-Existing smoke flavourings are complex mixtures of substances derived from specific processes that differ from traditional smoking.
-Liquid smoke flavouring is commonly added to various products, including meat, fish, cheese, soups, sauces, drinks, crisps, and even confectionery.
+Existing smoke flavourings are complex mixtures of substances derived from specific processes that differ from traditional smoking, where smoke from burning wood is condensed and purified.
+These ‘smoke condensates’, or more commonly known as ‘liquid smoke flavourings’ are commonly added to various products, including meat, fish, cheese, soups, sauces, drinks, crisps, and even confectionery.
 They impart only a smoky flavour without the additional preservative function gained from traditional smoking.

 Previous EU regulations